Keep your Eyes on the Lane: Real-time Attention-guided Lane Detection: Related work

 \section{Related work}

-Although the first lane detection approaches rely on classical computer vision, substantial progress on accuracy and efficiency has been achieved with recenet deep learning methods.
+Although the first lane detection approaches rely on classical computer vision, substantial progress on accuracy and efficiency has been achieved with recent deep learning methods.
 Thus, this literature review focuses on deep lane detectors.
-We first discuss the dominant approaches, which are those based on segmentation~\cite{scnn,enet-sad,unetconvlstm,sim-cyclegan} or row-wise classification~\cite{intrakd,ufsa,e2e-lmd}, and, subsequently, review solutions in other directions.
+This section first discusses the dominant approaches, which are based on segmentation~\cite{scnn,enet-sad,unetconvlstm,sim-cyclegan} or row-wise classification~\cite{intrakd,ufsa,e2e-lmd}, and, subsequently, review solutions in other directions.
 Finally, the lack of reproducibility (a common issue in lane detection works) is discussed.

-\paragraph{Segmentation-based methods.} In this approach, predictions are made on a per-pixel basis, classifying each pixel either as lane or background.
+\paragraph{Segmentation-based methods.} In this approach, predictions are made on a per-pixel basis, classifying each pixel as either lane or background.
 With the segmentation map generated, a post-processing step is necessary to decode it into a set of lanes.
 In SCNN~\cite{scnn}, the authors propose a scheme specifically designed for long thin structures and show its effectiveness in lane detection.
 However, the method is slow (7.5 FPS), which hinders its applicability in real-world cases.
-Since larger backbones are one of the main culprits for slower speeds, the authors in \cite{enet-sad} proposes a self attention distillation (SAD) module to aggregate contextual information, which allows the use of a more lightweight backbone, achieving a high-performance while maintaining real-time efficiency.
+Since larger backbones are one of the main culprits for slower speeds, the authors, in \cite{enet-sad}, proposes a self attention distillation (SAD) module to aggregate contextual information.
+The module allows the use of a more lightweight backbone, achieving a high-performance while maintaining real-time efficiency.
 In CurveLanes-NAS~\cite{curvelane-nas}, the authors propose the use of neural architecture search (NAS) to find a better backbone.
 Although they achieved state-of-the-art results, their NAS is extremely expensive computationally, requiring 5{,}000 GPU hours per dataset.